 My dreams came true 8½ years ago when I became a mother to Kali Grace, the most beautiful baby girl.
 But little did I know how many people I would need to keep my dreams alive.

 My water broke at 22 weeks, and Kali had to be delivered at 24 weeks.
 She came into this world weighing 680 grams, less than 1½ pounds, and with underdeveloped lungs.
-Before I could even see her, she was whisked away to the neonatal intensive care unit at Children’s Hospitals and Clinics of Minnesota, where she would spend the first eight months of her life.
+Before I could even see her, she was whisked away to the neonatal intensive care unit at Children’s Minnesota, where she would spend the first eight months of her life.

 Kali was always one of the most critical patients on the unit and liked to keep all of her doctors, nurses and therapists on their toes to be sure they could handle anything.
 Her team did handle everything and more that Kali gave them.
 She was cared for greatly, and everything was done to be sure Kali was always getting what she needed.
 And her team always made sure that as her mother I was heard.